aaditya/sbrw-server/README.md

 ## Description

 This is a Javascript rewrite of the original Soapbox Race server which was developed in Java.
 The primary goal is to get everything how it is.
-The primary focus is on server performance and multi user concurrency.

 ## Requirements

-* NodeJS (Preferrably the latest release.)
+* NodeJS (v10+)

-* NPM or Yarn
+* NPM

 * MongoDB